- Details

 - Category: LRTP and PMs

-The plan was adopted on March 24, 2021 by Bi-State Regional Commission meeting.
-The 2050 plan uses a base-year of 2015 and outlines transportation improvements anticipated through the horizon-years of 2030 and 2050.
+The plan was adopted on March 25, 2026 by Bi-State Regional Commission at their monthly meeting.
+The 2055 plan uses a base-year of 2023 and outlines transportation improvements anticipated through the horizon-years of 2035 and 2055.
 The benefit of updating a plan every five years is the opportunity to either maintain course on larger long-term projects, refine our direction on other projects, or take a new course due to changes in the metropolitan area, funding resources, or technology innovations.
-The plan's underlying theme is progress, innovation, and connectivity as our Quad Cities Region moves transportation plans into reality
+The plan's overarching theme is “thrive” as transportation plays a critical role in moving people and goods in our Quad Cities Region.

 - Details